 Vampyres really has no equal in the Gothic horror arena.
 The nature of Fran (Marianne Morris) and Miriam (Anulka) is never explained, but it seems they are most likely ghost who need to feed on living blood to stay material.
 Also there is the sexuality, usually found in many 1970’s films as just sleaze to keep you interested (not that I mind).
 In this film it is a central theme, making the sex much more interesting and dangerous.
 And there is a lot of sex in this film, but it has meaning other than the sake of showing naked flesh, it’s what binds the girl’s relationship together and ultimately may be tearing them apart.

-Vampyres may be the best lesbian vampire film ever made, out doing Hammer’s entire Karnstein Trilogy of films with one blow.
+Vampyres may be the best lesbian vampire film ever made, and one of the best horror movies in the world, out doing Hammer’s entire Karnstein Trilogy of films with one blow.
 Many people feel that there are a lot of plot holes and inconsistencies but watch it again with a different and open mindset, I think you will be surprised.
 Not to say that it doesn’t have its flaws, but the plot is presented secondary to the visual nightmare.
 Like a (un)living painting that penetrates your primal senses.
 Thanks to the VHS box, I never watched the Lost Boys the same way again.
 Every time I reach for it, I put this film on instead.